-If you own Abbott common shares as of the close of business on the record date, including shares owned in certificate form or through the Abbott Laboratories dividend reinvestment plan, Abbott, with the assistance of the settlement and distribution agent, will electronically distribute shares of AbbVie common stock to you or to your brokerage firm on your behalf by way of direct registration in book-entry form. will mail you a book-entry account statement that reflects your shares of AbbVie common stock, or your bank or brokerage firm will credit your account for the shares.
+If you own Abbott common shares as of the close of business on the record date, including shares owned in certificate form, Abbott, with the assistance of Computershare Trust Company, N.A., the settlement and distribution agent, will electronically distribute shares of AbbVie common stock to you or to your brokerage firm on your behalf in book-entry form.
+Computershare Trust Company, N.A. will mail you a book-entry account statement that reflects your shares of AbbVie common stock, or your bank or brokerage firm will credit your account for the shares.
+If you own Abbott common shares through the Abbott Laboratories dividend reinvestment plan, the AbbVie shares you receive will be distributed to a new AbbVie dividend reinvestment plan account that will be created for you.
 Following the distribution, shareholders whose shares are held in book-entry form may request the delivery of physical stock certificates for their shares or that their shares of AbbVie common stock held in book-entry form be transferred to a brokerage or other account at any time, without charge.